 Tennessee is shaped like a sliding letterbox.
 It’s completely landlocked.
 It borders eight other states, and ties with Missouri for being the state that borders the most others.
 It is nicknamed the ‘Volunteer State’ as 30,000 men volunteered to fight in the Mexican war, largely in response to the death of folk hero and ‘King of the Wild Frontier,’ Davy Crockett.
-Memphis and Nashville are highlights of course.
-But there’s lots else to see and do.
+Memphis and Nashville are highlights of any holiday to Tennessee, but there’s lots to see and things to do.
 Tennessee has 54 state parks, which cover 130,000 acres.

 The Great Smoky Mountains National Park is the nation’s most visited national park.
 A section of the Appalachian Trail roughly follows the border between Tennessee and North Carolina.
 Two of Tennessee’s major attractions are the Tennessee Aquarium in Chattanooga, which has 12,000 animals, and Dollywood, the amusement park partly owned by Dolly Parton, in Pigeon Forge.
 The state is a great destination for a family holiday with big outdoors and its barbecue voted number 1 by TripAdvisor in 2015.
 It’s also the home of Jack Daniels, the best known of Tennessee whiskies, but there are others to sample, to get you in the mood for ‘The Soundtrack of America’ – made in Tennessee.
 It sure is.